Cork Run Tunnel

 The Cork Run Tunnel, also known as the Berry Street Tunnel, is one of nine tunnels built in Pittsburgh, Pennsylvania on the original Pittsburgh and Steubenville Railroad.
 The tunnel was built beginning in 1851 as a single-track bore 2100 ft long, approached by deep open cuts, to connect central Pittsburgh with points to the west, on the south side of the Ohio River.
 A shaft was sunk from the overlying ridge to a point near the midpoint of the tunnel to speed construction and to provide ventilation.
 Work was suspended in 1856 due to financial troubles, and resumed in 1862.
 The tunnel was completed in 1865.

 Immediately upon completion it was apparent that the tunnel needed two lines.
-The tunnel was widened starting in 1870 for two tracks, and was completed in 1873.
+The originally 12 ft tunnel was widened to 25 ft starting in 1870 for two tracks, and was completed in 1873.
 Nevertheless, the tunnel continued to represent a bottleneck, since large cars could not pass each other without causing derailments, which happened frequently.
 By 1889 work began on the Ohio Connecting Railway to relieve the tunnel.
 At the same time, the Cork's Run valley was filled in to build the Sheraden Yards, feeding the Cork Run Tunnel.